CALCZERO.COM

 About Sous Vide Cooking

 Sous vide means "under vacuum" in French.
 Food goes into sealed bags and cooks in temperature-controlled water.
-It can't overcook because it never gets hotter than the water.
+It cannot overcook because it never gets hotter than the water.

 Finishing After Sous Vide